IBM-Cloud/docs/starters/IotElectronics/index.md

 To get started with {{site.data.keyword.iotelectronics}}, complete the following tasks:

-1. [Enable mobile communications and security](https://console.ng.bluemix.net/docs/starters/IotElectronics/iotelectronics_config_mca.html) by configuring {{site.data.keyword.amashort}}.
-2. [Create simulated appliances](https://console.ng.bluemix.net/docs/starters/IotElectronics/iot4ecreatingappliances.html) by using the {{site.data.keyword.iotelectronics}} starter web application.
+1. [Create simulated appliances](https://console.ng.bluemix.net/docs/starters/IotElectronics/iot4ecreatingappliances.html) by using the {{site.data.keyword.iotelectronics}} starter web application.
 For the purposes of demonstration, washers are used as the simulated appliance within the {{site.data.keyword.iotelectronics}} starter.
 The appliance you choose to connect could be any type of smart electronics device.
-3. [Download and connect](https://console.ng.bluemix.net/docs/starters/IotElectronics/iotelectronics_config_mobile.html) the sample mobile app.
+2. [Download and connect](https://console.ng.bluemix.net/docs/starters/IotElectronics/iotelectronics_config_mobile.html) the sample mobile app.

 ## What's next